 3. Locate the product variant picker form template code

-Under the Sections folder open the main-product.liquid template.
+Under the Snippets folder open the product-variant-options.liquid template.
 Depending on the Shopify theme, this section may be named differently, or located in another section template.

 4. Add 'size_pf' class to product variant picker form

-In our example using the Shopify Dawn theme, our product variant label is found on line 15.
+In our example using the Shopify Dawn theme, our product variant label is found on line 62.
 We will simply add a class declaration with the class selector 'size_pf' to the form label.
 We will also comment out the logic to fill our variant out of stock messages, since we will be managing these variants manually.